Aftermath: 47 - Chimes at Midnight (2015)

 Hermann flushes.

 “You were,” Newton continues in the same vein.
 “All those fascinating topologies?
 Don’t you just want to run your hands over those incredible spacetime curves?
-G sub mu-nu equals the quantity eight pi G over c to the fourth times the quantity T sub mu-nu, am I right?”
+G sub mu-nu equals the quantity eight pi G over c to the fourth times the quantity T sub mu-nu?”
 He presses his lips together, shuts his eyes, and moans almost inaudibly.

-Hermann is going to murder this man.
+Hermann will murder this man.
 He’ll do it today.

-“Will you pay attention,” Hermann whispers, furious, sexually aroused, and furious about being sexually aroused.
+“Will you pay attention?” he whisper-snarls, furious, sexually aroused, and furious about being sexually aroused.

 “V minus E plus F equals two,” Newton purrs, invoking the Euler characteristic as though it’s a particularly explicit piece of topological erotica.

-“Geiszler,” Tendo Choi says, tapping the man on the shoulder from behind with two fingers.
-He leans forward, whispering, “if anyone is aroused by math it seems to be you.
+“Geiszler.”
+Tendo Choi taps the man on the shoulder from behind with two fingers.
+He leans forward, whispering, “If anyone is aroused by math, it’s you.
 Leave Dr. Gottlieb alone and go spend some quality time with a protractor later.”

 Newton laughs, one hand clamped over his mouth.